Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Conclusion

 \section{Conclusion}

-In general, resolving the local continuum dynamics in colloidal suspensions is both theoretically and computationally demanding, as it requires solving multiple coupled continuity equations under moving boundary conditions.
-As a result, many existing approaches rely on linear-response models that treat diffusive transport, including force-free phoretic motion, in a largely phenomenological manner.
+In general, resolving the local continuum dynamics in colloidal suspensions is theoretically and computationally demanding as it requires solving multiple coupled continuity equations under moving boundary conditions.
+As a result, existing approaches often rely on linear-response models that treat diffusive transport, including force-free phoretic motion, in a largely phenomenological manner.

-Here, we have shown that reducing this phenomenology does not require explicit resolution of the full microhydrodynamics, by formulating colloidal motion within a continuum-statistical framework grounded in kinematic reversibility.
-In this formulation, Onsager reciprocal relations arise naturally from the symmetry of the hydrodynamic response encoded in the Lorentz reciprocal theorem.
-Our framework consistently accounts for the solvent reservoir response to momentum relaxation and fully resolves the coupling between thermodynamic forces and hydrodynamic flows beyond the boundary layer approximation.
-As summarised for a single colloid in Fig. \ref{fig:-2}, our approach decomposes into three independent and computationally tractable parts that represent the essential physical ingredients of a reciprocal treatment of colloidal motion: an equilibrium-statistical problem to determine osmotic equations of state and local component distributions (Fig. \ref{fig:-2}b)), a hydrodynamic problem to compute the auxiliary Stokes flow under stationary boundary conditions (Fig. \ref{fig:-2}d)), and a steady-state problem to determine the local thermodynamic forces (Fig. \ref{fig:-2}c)).
+Here, we have shown that this phenomenology can be reduced under kinematic reversibility by considering the hydrodynamics of colloidal sedimentation.
+In our continuum-statistical formulation, the Onsager reciprocal relations of colloidal transport arise naturally from the symmetry of the hydrodynamic response encoded in the Lorentz reciprocal theorem.
+Moreover, our framework consistently accounts for the solvent's response to momentum relaxation and fully resolves the coupling between thermodynamic forces and hydrodynamic flows beyond the boundary-layer approximation.
+As summarised in Fig. \ref{fig:-2} for a single colloid, our approach decomposes into three independent and computationally tractable parts that represent the essential physical ingredients of a reciprocal treatment of colloidal diffusion: an equilibrium-statistical problem to determine the equation of state and local component distributions of the fluid (Fig. \ref{fig:-2}b)), a hydrodynamic problem to compute the auxiliary Stokes flow under stationary boundary conditions (Fig. \ref{fig:-2}d)), and a steady-state problem to determine the local thermodynamic forces (Fig. \ref{fig:-2}c)).
 The underlying linear-response assumption is not unduly restrictive, as fluxes are almost universally taken to be linear in the non-equilibrium forces in advection–diffusion problems.
-Applying this approach beyond the dilute limit to dense suspensions, by numerically solving the full set of mesoscopic continuity equations, represents a natural and promising direction for future work is the numerical application of this approach to non-ideal osmotic equations of state, including solutes of finite size and colloidal concentrations beyond the dilute limit.
+A natural and promising direction for future work is the numerical application of this approach to non-ideal osmotic equations of state, including solutes of finite size and colloidal concentrations beyond the dilute limit.